Are High-Security Checks Worth It?

 Together, these two frameworks give any organization the most automation achievable, cutting down on resources invested and lost.
 Notably, fraud detection systems that have compliance as the highest priority – on top of return on investment (ROI), of course – will never be fully automatable, as a risk-based approach to financial fraud prevention will always require a certain degree of human oversight and individual responsibility.

-Once you have implemented both the technological and infrastructural frameworks, there are some important, more granular tools that will go a long way to optimizing risk management workflows to express the most automation.
+Once you have implemented both the technological and infrastructural frameworks, there are some important, more granular financial risk management tools that will go a long way to optimizing risk management workflows to express the most automation.
 These tools – which are all part of SEON’s platform – address the most common moments where a fraud team member has to step into the process for manual oversight.
 By design, they minimize both the volume of those moments as well as the required time to handle each of them:

 In terms of ROI, integrating these tools into existing workflows is the best approach to developing financial fraud detection with the maximum amount of automation, while also minimizing resource use.